QuentinRa/blog.quentinra.dev/tools-and-frameworks/others/testing/methodology/index.md

 <div class="row row-cols-md-2"><div>

 Defensive programming is implemented by adding checks to prevent errors or unexpected outcomes.

+👉 Defensive programming if often used along contracts,  to implement the error handling and input validation.

 ➡️ Use `IllegalArgumentException` <small>(invalid parameters)</small> and `IllegalStateException` <small>(invalid result, invariant...)</small> in Java...
 </div><div>